chrishoina/oci-arch-ords-ha/notes.md

 ![19-download-wallet-and-tns-names](./images/19-download-wallet-and-tns-names.png " ")

-[^421]: And [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-customer-managed-ords-autonomous-database.html#ORDIG-GUID-5EC91403-2176-4C62-8793-E32BBF3FE0D0) is everything you'll need to perform a *silent install* for and ORDS *in ADB* installation.
+[^421]: And [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.4/ordig/installing-and-configuring-customer-managed-ords-autonomous-database.html#ORDIG-GUID-5EC91403-2176-4C62-8793-E32BBF3FE0D0) is everything you'll need to perform a *silent install* for an ORDS *in ADB* installation.
 I would read through that entire section, just so you understand what is happening during this install.

 [^422]: [About the Cloud Wallet](https://docs.oracle.com/en-us/iaas/autonomous-database/doc/download-client-credentials.html
 ).